arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-gsm-1400/tutorials/arduino-mkr-gsm-1400-and-dtmf/arduino-mkr-gsm-1400-and-dtmf.md

 ### Hardware Connections

-As you can see from the breadboard layout, a transistor is present between the Arduino board and the NeoPixel input.
-This is placed since the MKR GSM 1400 operates at 3.3V while the NeoPixel works at 5V.
+As you can see from the breadboard layout, a transistor is present between the Arduino board and the NEOPIXEL® input.
+This is placed since the MKR GSM 1400 operates at 3.3V while the NEOPIXEL® works at 5V.
 The transistor is used as a voltage translator.
-In the layout, there is also a single NeoPixel placed instead of the ring just for the sake of simplicity.
+In the layout, there is also a single NEOPIXEL® placed instead of the ring just for the sake of simplicity.

 ## Setup